 There are two universal truths about the Australian bush: it is breathtaking beautiful and potentially deadly.
-Whether it’s snakes, spiders, the elusive Penrith Panther, flash floods, thunderstorms, falling rocks, raging fires, howling winds or falling trees, there’s no shortage of potential risks to be aware of.
+Whether snakes, spiders, bushfires, thunderstorms, landslides, howling winds, falling trees, or even the elusive Penrith Panther, there’s no shortage of ways Mother Nature can harm or kill you.

-DISCLAIMER: This is general advice.
+DISCLAIMER: This is general advice only.
 Each situation is different and everyone has to make their own assessments of the particular risks they face.
-Don’t take anything below as ‘gospel truth’.
-Instead, use it to shape a more informed and thought-out way of dealing with potential fire risks on your trips over summer.
-Any activities in the bush carry risks.
-We don’t take any responsibility for any incidents or accidents caused by people blindly following the points below.
+The following is not intended as a step-by-step guide, rather it provides information and advice that may assist with improving your own approach to mitigating potential fire risks.
+Any activity in the bush carries some risks.
+We take no responsibility for any incidents or accidents caused by people uncritically following the points below.

-Bushfires are a common occurrence in Australia, with parts of south-eastern Australia among the most bushfire prone areas on earth.
-Despite this, the chances of a fire starting in an area you are walking is are actually quite low.
-Many bushland areas will go for decades between natural fires.
+Bushfires are a common occurrence in Australia, with parts of south-eastern Australia among the most bushfire-prone areas on earth.
+Despite this, the chances of a fire starting in an area where you are walking is actually quite low.
+Many bushland areas go decades between natural fires.

 Things like dry lightning strikes, flying embers from an existing fire, or the careless actions of humans can all ignite a fire.
-While fires start small, they can quickly turn into something serious in dry, warm, windy conditions, allowing an emergency to quickly develop even in an area that was fire-free when you entered it.
+While fires start small, they can quickly turn into something serious in dry, warm, windy conditions.
+For example, in 2013, a bushfire that started just north of Springwood was burning down homes within half an hour of igniting.
+So just because an area is free of fire hazards when you enter it does not mean it will remain that way.

 It is important to remember that fire can injure or kill in a number of different ways, and that the flames are only one of the dangers.
-Direct contact with flames will cause physical burns, the smoke and hot gases can cause asphyxiation and radiant heat from the fire can induce heat stroke.
+Direct contact with flames will cause physical burns, while smoke and hot gases can cause asphyxiation, and radiant heat can induce heat stroke.

-There are three main factors that will impact on how a fire behaves: weather, fuel, and topography.
+There are three main factors that affect how a fire behaves: weather, fuel, and topography.

-Fires will burn more intensely if the weather is hot and dry, while cooler weather or increased humidity will reduce it.
-Wind not only makes fires move more quickly, changes to wind directions can radically alter a fire’s behaviour.
-Fire travels with the wind, rather than against it.
+Fires will burn more intensely if the weather is hot and dry, while cooler weather or increased humidity will reduce fire strength.
+Wind not only makes fires move more quickly, but changes to wind directions can radically alter a fire’s behaviour.
+Fire travels with the wind, rather than against it, so a sudden shift in the wind can see a placid flank become a raging fire-front.

-The landform will also have a major impact on the fire’s behaviour.
+The landscape also has a major impact on fire behaviour.
 Fires move much faster going uphill, roughly doubling in speed for each 10 degree increase in the slope.
 This is because the fire is able to dry and heat the fuel ahead of it, speeding the combustion process.

 Understanding these factors, and using them to take appropriate actions, is integral to surviving a bushfire.

-There are many things that can be done to limit the risks posed by fire, but the only way to truly eliminate any risk is to simply not enter the bush.
-Given that isn’t a choice most of us are willing to make, it is essential that we properly prepare to minimise risks as much as possible.
+There are many things that can be done to limit the risks posed by fire, but the only way to truly eliminate any danger is to simply not enter the bush.
+That isn’t a choice we’d recommend, given the benefits of connecting with nature far outweigh the potential risks.
+Instead, properly prepare to minimise them as much as possible.

-Check the expected weather conditions.
+Always check the forecast weather conditions.
 Heat, dry weather and strong winds all increase fire risks.
 Thunderstorms often spark fires.
 Consider scheduling your trips for a time of lower risk (although this is hard for canyoners, who are drawn out by the hot weather).
 Extreme fires usually occur when temperatures are in the mid-30s or higher, relative humidity is less than 15 per cent, and winds are hot, dry and greater than 30 km/h.

 Check for any alerts regarding nearby fires, along with predicted fire danger ratings.
-In the cooler months authorities also carry out extensive hazard reduction burns, so check that there are no fires planned for the area you are walking in before entering.
+In the cooler months, authorities carry out extensive hazard reduction burns, so even in winter you should check that there are no fires planned for the area you are walking in.
+These fires are often quite large, and more remote ones are ignited by dropping incendiary devices from helicopters, allowing them to cover large areas very quickly.

 Ensure your trip intentions are known.
 Consider registering your planned walk with police, NPWS, or other appropriate authorities.
 Inform a friend or loved one of your planned route, allowing them to notify authorities of your presence if a fire occurs.
 Include party size, intended route, and estimated arrival time.

-Plan your route to include possible escape routes or to allow easy access to areas that offer refuge from fire, like natural water sources, open rocky ground, clearings, etc. Depending on where you are along your planned route the best escape option could be to retrace your steps, exit via a side route, or continue on to the planned finish point.
-Take into account likely wind directions which could be fanning a fire (they are usually hot dry winds coming from the north or west).
+Plan your journey so that it includes possible escape routes or easy access to areas that offer refuge from fire, like natural water sources, open rocky ground, clearings, etc. Depending on where you are along your planned route the best escape option could be to retrace your steps, exit via a side route, or continue on to the planned finish point.
+Take into account likely wind directions which could be fanning a fire (in the Blue Mountains, intense fires are generally driven by hot, dry winds coming from the west or north-west).

 Take clothing that will provide protection from radiant heat.
 Synthetic fibres can melt and cause severe burns.
 Natural fibres like wool and cotton will offer greater protection.